mojitane/maximilianhenrich/_posts/2018-02-17-Atelier-Bergen.md

  - "#8A3D49"
  - "#F1EEEE"
  - "#2F1716"
-tag:
+tags:
+ - Programmierung
+techtags:
- - "Perch CMS"
+ - Perch CMS
- - "Image Gallery"
+ - Image Gallery
- - "Single Page"
+ - Single Page
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways.